MicrosoftDocs/windows-itpro-docs/windows/keep-secure/user-account-control-allow-uiaccess-applications-to-prompt-for-elevation-without-using-the-secure-desktop.md

 ---
 title: User Account Control Allow UIAccess applications to prompt for elevation without using the secure desktop (Windows 10)
-description: Describes the best practices location values and security considerations for the User Account Control Allow UIAccess applications to prompt for elevation without using the secure desktop security policy setting.
+description: Describes the best practices, location, values, and security considerations for the User Account Control Allow UIAccess applications to prompt for elevation without using the secure desktop security policy setting. ms.assetid: fce20472-3c93-449d-b520-13c4c74a9892 ms.prod: W10 ms.mktglfcycl: deploy
-MSHAttr: PreferredLib /library
-ms.assetid: fce20472-3c93-449d-b520-13c4c74a9892
-ms.prod: W10
-ms.mktglfcycl: deploy